seirana/TheraNet/README.md

 To obtain such data, remove the first four letters ('ENSG') from the Ensembl gene IDs, name the column 'ENSEMBL ID', and store the data as a .csv file.
 There is a file named disease_target_genes.csv.
 You can use it as a sample.

+* The file TheraNet.pfd explains the details of the method and includes all discussions, related figures, and tables.